litmuschaos/litmusctl/Usage_v0.2.0.md

 litmusctl agent connect
 ```

-Next, you need to enter ChaosCenter details to login into your Chaos Center account.
+Next, you need to enter ChaosCenter details to login into your ChaosCenter account.
 Fields to be filled in:

 **ChaosCenter UI URL:** Enter the URL used to access the ChaosCenter UI.
 Example, http://172.17.0.2:31696/